dokku/coredns-docker/README.md

 - `label_prefix` allows you to set a custom prefix for SRV record labels. **PREFIX** defaults to `com.dokku.coredns-docker`.

 - `max_backoff` allows you to set a maximum backoff duration for the Docker event loop reconnection logic. **DURATION** defaults to `60s`.

+- `networks` allows you to specify a list of Docker networks to monitor.
+If specified, containers not on one of these networks will be ignored.

 ## Metrics